Dilan 1990: Plot

-In 1990, Milea, along with her parents and sister, move from Jakarta to Bandung.
+In 1990, Milea, along with her parents and sister, moved from Jakarta to Bandung.
 On her way to school, she meets Dilan, a guy known in school as the "bad boy" and leader of a motorbike gang.
-After a small talk, he convinces her that she will sit on his bike with him as her girlfriend one day.
-Dilan begins flirting by coming to her house, making payphone calls and sending her odd but romantic gifts which includes a pre-filled crossword puzzle book in which he said: "so you don’t have to think about the answers".
-Unbeknown to him, Milea already has a boyfriend named Benni back in Jakarta, however gradually, she no longer feels comfortable with him since he is rude and foul-mouthed.
+After a short conversation, Dilan convinces her that she will sit on his bike with him as her girlfriend one day.

+Dilan begins flirting by coming to her house, making payphone calls and sending her cheesy gifts.
+Unbeknownst to him, Milea already has a boyfriend named Benni in Jakarta; however, gradually, she no longer feels comfortable with him since he is rude and foul-mouthed.
 With Dilan's frequent overconfident advances, Milea starts to develop feelings for him.

-During a school visit to the TVRI headquarters in Jakarta where Milea and other students are invited as quiz show contestants, Milea and Nandan, who are left alone by their friends, meet Benni, who aggressively beats Nandan, suspecting that Nandan will "steal" his girlfriend.
+During a school visit to the TVRI headquarters in Jakarta, where she and other students are invited as quiz show contestants, Milea and Nandan encounter Benni, who aggressively beats Nandan, suspecting that he will "steal" his girlfriend.
 When Benni calls Milea indecent. she angrily dumps Benni, and he calls Milea a whore.
 She rejects his later apology.

 Gradually, Dilan and Milea grow closer.
-They spend days going home together in Dilan's motorbike, holding hands, and phoning at night.
-They become so close, that Milea successfully persuades Dilan to stop being involved in gang fights for good.
-As she builds a good relationship with his mother, Milea learns that Dilan has been making poems out of love for her.
+They spend days riding Dilan's motorbike, holding hands, and phoning at night.
+Milea successfully persuades Dilan to stop being involved in gang fights for good.
+As she builds a good relationship with his mother, Milea learns that he has been writing love poems about her.

-One day after school, Milea faces Kang Adi, both her and her sister's personal tutor, who apparently is in love with her.
-He eventually takes her to his university, the Bandung Institute of Technology, despite her refusal.
-When Dilan finds out that Milea went with Kang Adi, he writes a dismay-infused letter, much to her despair.
-The next day, she looks for him at school only to get into a fight with drunken Anhar, one of Dilan's gang member, who unwittingly slaps her.
+One day, personal tutor Kang Adi, who is apparently in love with Milea, takes her to his university, the Bandung Institute of Technology, despite her refusal.
+When Dilan finds out, he writes a dismayed letter, much to her despair.
+The next day, she looks for him at school only to get into a fight with a drunken Anhar, one of Dilan's gang members, who unwittingly slaps Milea.
 Knowing this, Dilan beats Anhar in anger.
-Later that day, Dilan and Milea officiate their relationship with a proclamation, thus becoming a couple.
+Later that day, Dilan and Milea officiate their relationship with a proclamation.